 Many communities have changed their disinfecting agent used in water treatment from chlorine to chloramine.
 Chloramine is a mixture of chlorine and ammonia.
 While chlorine is easy to remove from your water, ammonia is very difficult.
 Even a Reverse Osmosis system will not remove the ammonia from the drinking water, a special filter must be added to the system and in a filter system a different KDF media is used to remove the ammonia Centaur Catalytic absorptive carbon filter is very effective in the removal of both chloramine and hydrogen sulphide and can be purchased as a whole house 20" filter or a standard 10" point of use filter which can be placed into a standard 10" housing in a RO system or in a filter housing.
 The problem with chloramine is most people are either unaware that it is being used in their community or they are using a water purification system that is not effective in removing the ammonia.
 A call to your local waterworks should be able to tell you what treatment is being used in your area.
 Chloramine is also extremely toxic to fish.

-12) What is hydrogen sulphide and how do I get rid of it?
+12) What is hydrogen sulfide and how do I get rid of it?

-Ground water is water found under the surface of the ground, where the water reaches a zone of saturation where every space between the rock and soil particles is filled with water.
+Groundwater is water found under the surface of the ground, where the water reaches a zone of saturation where every space between the rock and soil particles is filled with water.
 Water moves down through the layers of soil and gravel or aeration zone until it reaches the saturation zone, the water table is the top of the saturation zone.
-The primary source of ground water is rainfall and melting snow where it reaches the saturation zone until it makes its way to a wetland, spring, pond etc to become surface water.
-There are many threats to the quality of water in aquifers and ground water, some of them are natural from elements like arsenic, chloride, radon, iron and manganese, excessive removal of water from an aquifer causing the water table to drop and in coastal areas seawater may be pulled into the well.
-However most serious contamination comes from humans.
-Pollutants from landfill, road salt, misuse and inappropriate disposal of industrial, agricultural and home chemicals can cause serous health issues including nervous system disorders, kidney and liver disorder and cancers.
-In some cases the reclamation of the ground water is not possible.
+The primary source of groundwater is rainfall and melting snow where it reaches the saturation zone until it makes its way to a wetland, spring, pond etc to become surface water.
+There are many threats to the quality of water in aquifers and groundwater, some of them are natural from elements like arsenic, chloride, radon, iron ,and manganese, excessive removal of water from an aquifer causing the water table to drop and in coastal areas seawater may be pulled into the well.
+However, most serious contamination comes from humans.
+Pollutants from landfill, road salt, misuse and inappropriate disposal of industrial, agricultural and home chemicals can cause serious health issues including nervous system disorders, kidney and liver disorder ,and cancers.
+In some cases, the reclamation of the groundwater is not possible.

 14) Fluoride: what is the controversy?